 Despite being initially implemented as teaching guides for his students, Bach’s complete collection of the preludes and fugues are now highly regarded musical works, not only for how influential they have been but also because of their unique intricacies and complexities.
-In principle and compositionally speaking, the preludes are lyrical and free; the fugues — strict.
+In principle and compositionally speaking, the preludes are lyrical and free; the fugues—strict.
 All these vary wonderfully in subject, texture, form, and treatment.
-Indeed, they represent a form of metaphysical sustenance for the spirit and offer a portal into the musical arts.
-For the 30-year-old Mozart, an encounter with a Bach fugue transformed his creative style.
-For Beethoven, performance of the clavier works reinforced his early reputation and inspired his musical development.
-For many others, they remain valuable historical artifacts and tools to understanding tonality and musical invention.
+This is a music that offers metaphysical sustenance for the spirit and one which offers a glimpse into the musical arts of the baroque.

 released July 2, 2014

 Cover: detail from ‘Dresden’ etching by Alexander Thiele (1726)